-If the answer to any of these questions is “yes,” the Strong Southern Communities Initiative can help you move forward.
+If so, the Strong Southern Communities Initiative can help you move forward.

 What is the Strong Southern Communities Initiative (SSCI)?

-SSCI is designed to provide practical help and advice to municipal leaders in Alabama, Arkansas, Louisiana and Mississippi.
-It brings together local elected officials from across the region who want to improve outcomes for children and families, enabling them to share ideas and discuss the challenges facing their communities.
+SSCI provides practical assistance and advice to municipal leaders in Alabama, Arkansas, Louisiana, and Mississippi.
+It brings together local elected officials from across the region who want to improve outcomes for children and families, enabling them to share ideas and discuss their communities’ challenges.

-Additionally, SSCI helps participating mayors and city councilmembers develop local action plans based on their unique circumstances and needs, and then connects city leaders to national experts and regional partners who can help them implement those plans.
+Additionally, SSCI provides technical assistance to help participating mayors and city council members develop local action plans based on their individual circumstances and needs and then connects them to national experts and regional partners who can help them implement those plans.